-I find that the landlord has not provided any documentary evidence to establish that the provisions of section 46(6) of the Act were adhered to.
-The landlord has not provided a copy of a written demand served to the tenant to direct the tenant to pay the outstanding amount owed for the portion of the utilities for which the tenant is responsible to pay under the agreement.
-Before issuing a Notice to a tenant with respect to unpaid utilities, a landlord must give the tenant a written demand for payment of the unpaid utilities.
+Although the tenancy agreement does stipulate that the tenant is required to pay a portion of the utilities with respect to the rental unit, the landlord has not provided any documentary evidence to establish that the provisions of section 46(6) of the Act were adhered to.
+The landlord has not provided a copy of a written demand served to the tenant to direct her to pay the outstanding amount owed for the portion of the utilities which the tenant is expected to pay under the agreement.
 I find that as the landlord has not followed the requirements under section 46(6) of the Act, it is not open for the landlord to treat the unpaid utilities as unpaid rent and seek reimbursement by way of a monetary Order via the Direct Request process.
 I dismiss that portion of the landlord's application for a monetary Order that deals with unpaid utilities with leave to reapply.
 I limit my consideration of the landlord's request for a monetary Order to the unpaid rent claimed as owing to the landlord.